jroberts64/btc-dashboard-pi/README.md

     sudo raspi-config

-Read the menu options and do the following:
+Based on the menu options do the following:
-- change your password or you will be hacked!
+- change your password (you will be hacked if you don't!)
-- Interfacing Options -> SSH -> Yes (note: the ssh file we added above is a one-time thing)
+- Interfacing Options -> SSH -> Yes (note: the file to enable ssh we added above is a one-time thing.
+It gets deleted after you login.)

+### Install Nginx
+    sudo apt install nginx
+    sudo /etc/init.d/nginx start

+### Test web server
+Open your favorite browser and navigate to the IP of your Rapberry Pi. (i.e. http://192.168.1.62/)

+### Install/Upgrade Node/npm
+The version of Raspbian I got at the time of this writing Dec/2019 already had node on it.
+In case yours doesn't.

+    apt-get install npm
+    apt-get install node@10

+However,
+when running npm, I got a warning that the version of npm wasn't compatible with v10 of node.js.
+So I upgraded npm with the following command:

+    sudo npm install npm@latest -g

+### Install Other Stuff
+    sudo apt-get install -y chromium-browser ttf-mscorefonts-installer
+- Chromium browser (already installed)
+- web fonts

+    unclutter x11-xserver-utils

+- hide mouse pointer
+- turn off screen blanking

+### Configure 7 inch Display

+    sudo vi /boot/config.txt

+Add the following line to the file if you need to rotate the screen 180 degrees.
+Some cases turn the screen upside down.

+    lcd_rotatee=2

+### Kiosk Mode

+Kiosk mode is using the Raspberry Pi as a dedicated device like a store display, alarm clock, weather station or bitcoin network monitoring device.

+#### Create a specialized kiosk user
+If you want to run in kiosk mode, you should create a user for this instead of running as the user pi.
+I created a user called "kiosk" as follows:

+    sudo adduser kiosk

+Now change the autologin user from pi to kiosk.

+    vi /etc/lightdm/lightdm.conf

+Change autologin-user=pi to autologin-user=kiosk.

-## Enable VNC Server
+## Enable VNC Server (optional)
-Now let's install VNC Server so we have access to a GUI in case we want it in the future.
+Now let's install VNC Server so we have access to a GUI from in case we want to access the GUI from a mac/pc in the future.

-On your Mac, go to [this link](https://www.realvnc.com/en/connect/download/viewer/) to download and then install the Real VNC Viewer.
+### Raspberry Pi

-On your Raspberry Pi, run the following:
+Run the following:

     sudo apt update
     sudo apt install realvnc-vnc-server realvnc-vnc-viewer